-The Group manages pre-funding prudently through well-diversified funding sources, so all foreseeable funding commitments are met when they fall due.
-This supports the growth of its business and the maintenance of a well-balanced liability portfolio.
+The Group manages pre-funding prudently through well-diversified funding sources (Table 1).
 Such diversification allows the Group to pursue a prefunding strategy at the lowest possible cost, while offering safeguards against the difficulty of raising funds in distorted market conditions.
-The current funding sources are illustrated in Table 1 below: